Connecting generalized Priestley duality to Hofmann-Mislove-Stralka duality: Introduction

 The classic Pontryagin duality (see, e.g., \cite[Sec.~24]{HR94}) states that the category of locally compact abelian groups is self-dual.
-As a corollary, the categories of abelian groups and compact Hausdorff abelian groups are dual to each other, and so are the categories of torsion abelian groups and Stone abelian groups (see \cite[Sec.~24]{HR94} or \cite[Ch.~VI(3,4)]{Joh82}).
-Hofmann, Mislove, and Stralka \cite{HMS74} developed a version of Pontryagin duality for semilattices.
-It states that the categories of semilattices and Stone semilattices are dual to each other.
-Since Stone semilattices are exactly algebraic lattices, at the object level this result is a reformulation of an earlier result of Nachbin \cite{Nac49} (see also Birkhoff and Frink \cite{BF48}) that there is a 1-1 correspondence between semilattices and algebraic lattices.
+As a corollary, the categories of abelian groups and compact Hausdorff abelian groups are dual to each other, as are the categories of torsion abelian groups and Stone abelian groups (see \cite[Sec.~24]{HR94} or \cite[Ch.~VI(3,4)]{Joh82}).
+A version of Pontryagin duality for semilattices by Hofmann, Mislove, and Stralka \cite{HMS74} states that the categories of meet-semilattices and Stone meet-semilattices are dual to each other.
+Since Stone meet-semilattices are exactly the algebraic lattices, at the object level this result is a reformulation of an earlier result of Nachbin \cite{Nac49} (see also Birkhoff and Frink \cite{BF48}) that there is a 1-1 correspondence between semilattices and algebraic lattices.
 The restriction of this duality to the distributive case yields that the categories of distributive semilattices and distributive algebraic lattices are equivalent.
-This provides an important link to pointfree topology \cite{Joh82,PP12} since distributive algebraic lattices are exactly algebraic frames.
+This provides an important link to pointfree topology \cite{Joh82,PP12} since distributive algebraic lattices are exactly the algebraic frames.

-There are various morphisms to consider between distributive semilattices, which give rise to various morphisms between algebraic frames.
+There are various morphisms to consider between distributive meet-semilattices, which give rise to various morphisms between algebraic frames.
 The study of the resulting categories is one of our aims.
-In addition, we show that prime and pseudoprime elements of algebraic lattices, which have been extensively studied in domain theory in connection with continuous lattices \cite{GHKLMS03}, can be used to analyze the spectra of prime and optimal filters of distributive semilattices that play a crucial role in generalized Priestley duality.
-It is this analysis that yields a new proof of generalized Priestley duality from Pontryagin duality for semilattices.
+In addition, we show that prime and pseudoprime elements of algebraic lattices, which have been extensively studied in domain theory in connection with continuous lattices \cite{GHKLMS03}, can be used to analyze the spectra of prime and optimal filters of distributive meet-semilattices that play a crucial role in generalized Priestley duality.
+It is this analysis that connects generalized Priestley duality to HMS duality.